mrcMesen/mrcMesen/README.md

 ### Hi there 👋

-✨ Passionate about software development 👨‍💻 Geek
+✨ Full Stack Developer with strong leadership skills and hands-on experience designing, architecting, and delivering end-to-end software solutions including architecture design.
+I’m passionate about building scalable, high-quality products and creating strong, collaborative team environments.
+I continuously seek growth, welcome feedback, and always aim to raise the bar — both in code and in communication 👨‍💻 Geek

 🚀 I enjoy building innovative apps
 🌱 I love learning and teaching

-[JS] Focus on ReactJs and NextJs, React-Native, NodeJs.
+[JS/TS] Focus on ReactJs and NextJs, React-Native, NodeJs.
-[Python] In progress - BE Services
+[Python] Backend with FastAPI or DJango

 - 💬 Ask me about my best projects.
 - 😄 Take a look of this: [marcomesen.com](https://marcomesen.com/)